klarsen1/NBA_RANKINGS/readme.md

 ### Some Notes on the Model Used in Step 2

 The model used to predict the winner of a given game is a statistical model that is estimated based on the most recent three seasons.
 Hence, the relative importance (weights) of the various drivers -- for example, the importance of roster features versus win percentages -- are purely based on the relationships detected from the data.
 For the stats-minded readers, the model is a regularized logistic regression using [glmnet](https://cran.r-project.org/web/packages/glmnet/glmnet.pdf) (this worked best in back-testing).
-V-fold cross-validation was used to choose the penalty parameter.
+V-fold cross-validation was used to choose the penalty parameters.

 The model is re-estimated every single day and contains the following variables: